ocrosby/obsidian/Areas/scrum/invest_criteria_llm_prompt.md

 ---

 ### STEP 1: Convert to Standard Format
-Reframe the story into the structured Agile format:
+Before conversion, always echo the original story input like this:

+### Original Description
+[Insert original description here]

+Then rewrite the story using this sentence:

-As a [persona], I want to [action], so that [value].
+As a [user], I want to [do something], so that [I get this benefit].

 Ensure:
 - The persona is a realistic user role, not a system or internal component.
 - The action is user-focused and avoids implementation bias.
 - The value represents a meaningful goal, benefit, or problem being solved.

+You must use the exact structure.

 ---